 3. Generate a test document

-Click on the green “Generate document” button:
+Click on the green “Generate document” button.
+Within seconds you should receive the generated document by email:

 As you can see, the document lacks branding and styling, and it doesn’t filter the board rows.
 Worry not: this is our next step!

-4. Make your documents look pretty
+4. Make your document look pretty

 Instead of blank documents, we need to tell DocuGen to use a document template.
 The easiest way to start is by downloading the invoice template in our Template Gallery.